-As of December 31, 2012 and 2011, we had approximately 4,400 and 2,600 full-time associates, respectively.
-This 69.2% year-over-year increase is primarily due to the addition of approximately 1,400 full time associates as a result of the Walker acquisition.
-Throughout 2012, essentially all of our active associates were non-union.
-Our temporary associates represented approximately 24% of our overall production workforce as of December 31, 2012 as compared to approximately 50% as of the prior year period.
+As of December 31, 2013 and 2012, we had approximately 4,400 full-time associates.
+Throughout 2013, essentially all of our active associates were non-union.
+Our temporary associates represented approximately 24% of our overall production workforce as of December 31, 2013 and 2012.
 We place a strong emphasis on maintaining good employee relations by promoting educational programs and quality improvement teams.